It is a key objective of the RHDRA to help tell the story of the railway and in so doing, enrich the experience for passengers.

 The project is costing the Association around £100,000 which we have been able to fund from our own resources.
 It would have cost much more were it not for the fact that much of the work creating the displays is being done by RHDRA members without charge.

-It is not intended that the Centre will be manned on a routine basis, but we hope that members of the Heritage Group and other members with an interest in the history of the railway will be available at busy times to meet and greet visitors and answer any questions they might have.
+It is not intended that the Centre will be staffed on a routine basis, but we hope that members of the Heritage Group and other members with an interest in the history of the railway will be available at busy times to meet and greet visitors and answer any questions they might have.

 The Heritage Centre was formally opened on Saturday September 4th 2021 by the Mayor of New Romney, Cllr Paul Thomas who welcomed this addition to the experiences on offer to visitors.
 He emphasised the importance of the railway to New Romney and the whole of the Romney Marsh and looked forward to Centenary celebrations in 2027.